 For the cereal, you can opt for rice or corn Chex cereal (or a combination of the two) or use Crispix cereal.

 I love the nutty addition from the peanuts, but you could leave this out or substitute another nut if you have allergies or are taking them to school.

-About the popcorn: I make popcorn from kernels at home all the time - it’s really easy to do in the microwave - but if you didn’t want to do that, you can use a plain store-bought popcorn.
+About the popcorn: I make popcorn from kernels at home all the time - it’s really easy to do in the microwave.
+See my post on microwave popcorn for details.
+But if you didn’t want to do that, you can use a plain store-bought popcorn.
 Or just substitute more Chex or use another cereal as an add-in instead.

 Amount Per Serving: Calories: 140Total Fat: 6gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 1mgSodium: 146mgCarbohydrates: 19gFiber: 1gSugar: 8gProtein: 3g